When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Discussion

-$\bullet$ \textbf{Potential of generalization to high dimensions (more qubits).} Although we only considered preparing a single qubit state in this work, we believe that except for QL, all other algorithms can be straightforwardly generalized to treat quantum control problems with more than one qubit.
-The Q-table maintained by QL quickly increases in dimensionality as more qubits are involved, making its application inefficient.
+Ability to accommodate scaled-up problems (multiple qubits): Except for TQL, all other algorithms can be straightforwardly generalized to treat quantum control problems with more than one qubit.
+However, SGD is rather inefficient, and DQL generally outperforms all others for cases considered in this work ($K\le8$).

-Moreover, we have found that the deep QL method, in general, has the best performance among the four algorithms considered, demonstrating the power of reinforcement learning in conjunction with neural networks in treating complex optimization problems.
+Moreover, we have found that PG and DQL methods, in general, have the best performances among the five algorithms considered, demonstrating the power of reinforcement learning in conjunction with neural networks in treating complex optimization problems.

 Our direct comparison of different methods may also shed light on how these algorithms can be improved.
-For example, the Krotov method strongly favors the ``continuous'' problem, while Q-learning does not perform well.
-It should be possible that gradients in the Krotov method can be applied in the Q-learning procedure and thereby improves its performance.
-We hope that our work has elucidated the effectiveness of reinforcement learning in problems with different types of constraints, and in addition, it may provide hints on how these algorithm can be improved in future work.
+For example, the Krotov method strongly favors the ``continuous'' problem, for which TQL, DQL and PG do not perform well.
+It should be possible that gradients in the Krotov method can be applied in the Q-learning procedures and thereby improves their performances.
+We hope that our work has elucidated the effectiveness of reinforcement learning in problems with different types of constraints, and in addition, it may provide hints on how these algorithms can be improved in future studies.

+\textbf{Acknowledgement} This work is supported by the Research Grants Council of the Hong Kong Special Administrative Region, China (Grant Nos.~CityU 21300116, CityU 11303617, CityU 11304018), the National Natural Science Foundation of China (Grant Nos.~11874312, 11604277), the Guangdong Innovative and Entrepreneurial Research Team Program (Grant No.~2016ZT06D348), and Key R\&D Program of Guangdong province (Grant No. 2018B030326001).

+\textbf{Code Availability} The code for all algorithms used in this work is available on GitHub under MIT License (\url{https://github.com/93xiaoming/RL_state_preparation}).

+\textbf{Data Availability} The data generated during this study are available from the corresponding author upon reasonable request.